flashoc/VMLoginDemo/README.md

 VMLoginProject
 ==============

 My first project in VMware.
-It has three versions.
+It has three branches.